go-ldap/ldap/README.md

 ## TODO:

- [x] Add Requests / Responses
+ - [x] Add Requests / Responses
- [x] Delete Requests / Responses
+ - [x] Delete Requests / Responses
- [x] Modify DN Requests / Responses
+ - [x] Modify DN Requests / Responses
- [ ] Compare Requests / Responses
+ - [ ] Compare Requests / Responses
- [ ] Implement Tests / Benchmarks
+ - [ ] Implement Tests / Benchmarks

 ---
 This feature is disabled at the moment, because in some cases the "Search Request Done" packet will be handled before the last "Search Request Entry":

- - Mulitple internal goroutines to handle network traffic Makes library goroutine safe
+ - Multiple internal goroutines to handle network traffic Makes library goroutine safe
         Can perform multiple search requests at the same time and return the results to the proper goroutine.
 All requests are blocking requests,